hsf-training/hsf-training-cicd-github/_episodes/02-enter-sandman.md

 > ## Snake Charming
 >
-> To enter the Python interpreter, simply type `python` in your command line.
+> To enter the Python interpreter, simply type `python3` in your command line.
+On some systems, you need to use the `python` command instead of `python3`.
+Check which version you have with `python3 --version`.
 >
-> Once inside the Python interpreter, simply type `exit()` then press enter, to exit.
 {: .callout}

 <!--